 - (optional )Add the peanuts and saute for 1-2 minutes while stirring continuously.
 When they are roasted, take out in a plate and set aside.

-- Add cumin seeds, mustard seeds to the oil, and let them sizzle.
+- Add cumin seeds and mustard seeds to the oil and let them sizzle.

 - Add the diced potatoes.
 Mix well with the onions.
 Now cover the pan with a lid and cook on medium-low heat until the potatoes are cooked completely.
-Open lid and stir.
-Break a potato piece with the spatula to make sure it is cooked well.
-(It is important to cut the potatoes to small pieces so they cook quickly in 3-4 minutes)
+Open the lid and stir.
+Break a potato piece with the spatula to ensure it is cooked well.
+(It is important to cut the potatoes into small pieces so they cook quickly in 3-4 minutes)

 Awesome, tasty recipe!!